Daneborg: History

 Dødemandsbugten on the south coast of Clavering Ø, which had also been the location of the last Inuit settlement in Northeast Greenland (1823), was destroyed by German World War II invaders on March 23, 1943.
 The story of the wartime efforts of the North-East Greenland Sledge Patrol under Ib Poulson were chronicled postwar by English author David Armine Howarth in his 1951 book The Sledge Patrol.

 The station at the site of the current Daneborg was originally established in summer 1944, during World War II, under the command of Captain Strong of US Coast Guard Cutter Storis near the trapping station Sandodden, as an American military weather station, and staffed with six men of the 8th Weather Squadron Detachment.

 At the end of the war, the station was taken over by the North East Greenland Sledge Patrol as their new regional headquarters and named Daneborg.
 Part of the station was built by material left behind at the German wartime station Lille Koldeway further north, which had been established by Operation Edelweiss II.

 Climate

-Daneborg has a polar climate (Köppen ET).
+The Kitsissut Islands experience a tundra climate (Köppen: ET); with short, cool summers and long, frigid winters.
 With very low annual rain or snowfall it has strong desert influences.